CryoNet.Refine: A One-step Diffusion Model for Rapid Refinement of Structural Models with Cryo-EM Density Map Restraints: Results

 \subsection{Recycle Strategy}

-The Recycling strategy of \textit{CryoNet.\allowbreak Refine} is setting 300 iterations as maximum with an early-stop mechanism.
-To demonstrate the rationale behind this, we picked a protein structure from our dataset (PDB-\textit{6ksw}) and trace its model-map correlation coefficients (CC) values after each recycle iteration, as shown in Figure~\ref{fig:recycle}.\\ These 4 CC values basically follow a similar pattern.
-The early-stop mechanism effectively spots a good termination where the curves converge after the uphill slope.
+The recycling strategy of \textit{CryoNet.\allowbreak Refine} sets a maximum of 300 iterations combined with an early-stop mechanism.
+To demonstrate the rationale behind this, we picked a protein structure from our dataset (PDB-\textit{6ksw}) and trace its model-map correlation coefficients (CC) values after each recycle iteration, as shown in Figure~\ref{fig:recycle}.

+This trajectory serves as a sensitivity analysis regarding the number of recycling steps, revealing two distinct phases in the refinement process: \begin{enumerate} \item High-Sensitivity Phase (Recycles $0-100$): The CC metrics increase sharply, indicating that the model is highly responsive to the initial density-aware gradient updates as it resolves major structural conflicts. \item Robust Convergence Phase (Recycles $> 100$): The curves plateau asymptotically, showing that the refinement becomes robust and insensitive to additional iterations once the structure matches the density map constraints. \end{enumerate}

+These 4 CC values basically follow a similar pattern.
+Consequently, the setting of 300 iterations provides a sufficient safety margin for convergence, while the early-stop mechanism effectively identifies the transition to the plateau phase, avoiding unnecessary computation.